ManosMorf97/First-CS-Project/README.md

 Movie and Game classes inherit the CD_Product. &nbsp; <br>
 Mobile_Phone and Caming_Console inherit the DeviceProduct. &nbsp; <br>
 Buyer.cs file is used as the main app for making purchase.

+### Notes
+Program.cs was top-level file, but not anymore. &nbsp; <br>
+Program.cs acted like a script code because of the above. &nbsp; <br>
+The Buyer.cs file has the main method. &nbsp; <br>
+The aim was to understand what happened with top-level-files on C#. &nbsp; <br>